twl8n/esp32-streaming-cam-ota/README.md

   second core?

 ### Command line OTA (over the air) wifi update

-My camweb1 is a minimal camera video streaming via wifi sketch.
-It is nice to be able to update the ESP32 via WiFi.
-Once the camera is installed in the UGV, there won't be a usb cable connection to my desktop computer.

 Note that I'm using the arduino-cli.
 Text is more obvious, easier to document (I think), and easier to automate.
 All the arduino-cli commands have some equivalent in the Arduino IDE.
 My suggestion: learn to use Emacs, learn to use the command line, learn/use a good Linux/unix/BSD shell like zsh or bash.
 These examples are from a Mac, running zsh, but bash is close enough.